Skip to Content

 Who they are

-Cristel Guzman is the founder of Optivus, an adaptive urban streetwear brand for kids.
-Cristel was inspired to create the brand by her disabled son, Liam.
+Cristel was inspired to create an adaptive urban streetwear brand for kids by her disabled son, Liam.

 Combining functional design with fashionable aesthetics, Optivus aims to empower individuals like Liam to dress with comfort and style, they also aim to lighten the load for caregivers with easy to use fasteners, adjustable elements, soft, sensory friendly fabric.
 Optivus’ brand voice says “dress for life, not limitations” and this perfectly sums up their ethos.